Cover photo by Remy Roman. Other photos courtesy of Allison Farrand, The Michigan Daily.

 Yet, once in Ann Arbor, her enthusiasm turned to homesickness.
 “It was the first time I had been alone.
-I didn’t have any friends,” she recalls.
+I didn’t have any friends,” recalls Taylor, who requested her last name not be published.
 Reaching out to her old high school buddies, together at colleges in California, did not help.
 “Those were the times when I felt the most isolated.”

 Adding to her sinking emotional state were the rigors of a pre-med curriculum.
 “I’m a perfectionist.
 So it was really hard to not get good grades at Michigan.
 I remember getting an A-minus and thinking it was the end of the world.”

 But what troubled Taylor the most was a past mental health issue she thought she had conquered.
 “Once you start, it becomes an addiction,” she explains of the self-harm she began practicing in high school (at times cutting herself twice a day, every day).
 “No one noticed,” she says, adding that she hid the scars under longsleeved shirts and bracelets.
 “I thought it was my fault that I was sad.”

 It was not until her senior year of high school—when her friends intervened— that Taylor started to see a therapist and take an antidepressant.
 Her mistake at U-M, in retrospect, was not understanding how college would be “a completely different world than high school” and that seeing a therapist from her earliest days on campus might have prevented her setback.